datacarpentry/semester-biology/materials/databases-intro-sql.md

     * Set valid data type and value constraints.
     * Use data entry forms in  Excel, Access, Filemaker, etc.
     * Use quality control scripts to test entered data.
+* Concepts are core to understanding data manipulation in other languages

 ### Database management systems